How Much Does an Air-Source Heat Pump Cost?

 Air-source heat pumps are the most common types for residential use — versus ground-source, water-source, electrical and hybrid variants — and they work by transferring heat from the outside air to your house.
 The heat pump is attached to the side of the house and transfers heat via compression in two coils of conductive copper tubing.

-This May Also Interest You: What Is the Difference Between a Furnace and a Heat Pump?
+This May Also Interest You: How Much Does a Heat Pump Cost?